- Height: 22-26 inches

 Belgian Malinois Basics

 While the Belgian Malinois can be incredibly loyal and even obedient, they’re definitely not a dog for someone who isn’t able to demonstrate authority over a dog.
 If you’re a particularly passive owner who prefers a dog who develops its own personality naturally, the Belgian Malinois is probably not for you.
 They can be territorial and while not always aggressive, they’ll need proper training and socialization from a young age to bring out their innate friendliness and general cooperation.
+This is not an an ideal pet for a first time dog owner.
+It takes a certain type of owner to keep up.

 If you don’t stop and look twice, you might confuse the Belgian Malinois with a really tough-looking German Shepherd.